Collective magnetic Higgs excitation in a pyrochlore ruthenate: Methods

 \textbf{Sample Growth.} Single crystals of Nd$_2$Ru$_2$O$_7$ were synthesized using the KF flux method~\cite{millican-07}.
-Typical resulting crystals of about 30 $\times$ 30 $\times$ 30 $\mu$m$^3$ volume exhibit shiny triangular- and rectangular-shaped as-grown surfaces, corresponding to [111] and [100] facets.
+Typical resulting crystals of about 30 $\times$ 30 $\times$ 30 $\mu$m$^3$ volume exhibit shiny triangular- and rectangular-shaped as-grown surfaces, corresponding to [111] and [100] facets, respectively.
+Based on our obtained Raman spectra and basic thermodynamic characterization [see Supplementary Note 1] we can rule out any inclusion of a secondary Nd$_3$RuO$_7$ phase, commonly found in pyrochlore ruthenates~\cite{gaultois-13, taira-99}.

 \textbf{Raman Scattering.} Raman spectroscopic experiments have been carried out using a $\lambda = 532$ nm solid state laser (Cobolt Samba) with a spot diameter of about 10 $\mu$m and an incident laser power at the sample position below 0.35 mW to reduce local laser heating effects.
 The scattered light passed through a volume Bragg grating notch filter set (Optigrate) to discriminate the laser line and to access Raman signals with energies as low as 0.8 meV.
-The light was dispersed through a single-stage Horiba iHR 320 spectrometer onto a Horiba Synapse CCD.
+The sample was mounted via silver epoxy onto the cold finger of a He-cooled open-flow cryostat (Oxford Microstat HiRes).
+The Raman-scattered light was dispersed through a single-stage Horiba iHR 320 spectrometer with a 1800 gr/mm grating onto a Horiba Synapse CCD.
+In this configuration, a spectral resolution of about 1.2 cm$^{-1}$ / pixel is achieved.
+A constant background (dark current) of 117 counts was subtracted from each spectrum.
 Where indicated, Bose-corrected Raman intensity Im$\chi(\omega)$ is plotted.
 It is related to the as-measured Raman intensity $I(\omega)$ via the fluctuation-dissipation theorem by $I(\omega) = [1+n(\omega)]$Im$\chi$, where $n(\omega)$ is the Bose factor.